groovecoder/data-leak/README.md

 into OpenWPM - it's good people.

 ## Run it
+You should really use the web-ext tool - it's great.
+After you've installed it globally ...

 ```
 cd data-leak
 npm install
 npm run build
+web-ext run -s src
 ```

 In the Firefox browser that opens: